Big thank you to Gravastar for sending the P9 to review!

 The tradition continues here and it seems appropriate.

-In other words, I think their shtick is stylistic without waxing cheesy.
+In other words, I think their shtick is stylistic without being cheesy.

-The P9 is truly something Rick Deckard from Blade Runner might carry around on his person, as it feels and looks like something from the future – or Borderlands lol.
+The P9 is truly something Rick Deckard from Blade Runner might carry around, as it feels and looks like something from the future – or Borderlands xD.

 So if you’re an out-of-control alcoholic, these are just the earbuds for you.